hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 All the attributes from a parent of a token can be turned on and off at once, but if the token has dynamic attributes that overwrite this then those stay on

+# Multiple target paths

+If selecting multiple target attributes to listen to, then they all have to have events fired for them first before the action will activate and do its own thing.
+It can remember the counts, and this resets for each api operation